orbit-firmware/orbit/docs/configuration.md

 The keyboard file controls the capabileties of your keyboard.
 There are two places where this file can be placed.
  - `keyboards/my_keyboard.toml`:
-  for offical keyboards published in the repository
+  for keyboards published in the repository
  - `user/keyboard.toml`:
   Your own independent configuration

-If you compile with an official configuration [`keyboards/..`](https://github.com/orbit-firmware/orbit/tree/master/keyboards) but also provide a `user` configuration,
+If you compile with an predefined configuration [`keyboards/..`](https://github.com/orbit-firmware/orbit/tree/master/keyboards), but also provide a `user` configuration,
-the contents will be merged.
+their contents will be merged.
 You can also use this to adjust official configurations to your taste.